Nexmo/station/_documentation/en/client-sdk/in-app-messaging/overview.md

 Client SDK enables you to build a two-way messaging experience into your application.

-The Nexmo Client SDKs offers functionality such as:
+The Vonage Client SDKs offers functionality such as:

 * Conversation creation and management
 * Text Messages